Up to 50% off sofas & mattresses — limited‑time deals.

 • Positions: sofa, chaise-longue, sofabed

-• Frame/mechanism: multi-ply + particleboard, steel mechanism, birch slats
+• Frame/mechanism: multi-ply, particleboard, steel mechanism, and birch slats

 • Seat/back foams: polyether foam specifications listed

-• Mattress size noted: polyether mattress sizes listed; unfolded depth noted
+• Mattress note: polyether mattress sizes are listed; unfolded depth is noted

 • Mattress cover note: polyester/cotton cover; treated with HealthGuard; dry cleanable